wiedymi/mediabunny/docs/guide/introduction.md

 # Introduction

 Mediabunny is a JavaScript library for reading, writing, and converting media files (like MP4 or WebM), directly in the browser.
 It aims to be a complete toolkit for doing high-performance media operations on the web.
 It's written from scratch in pure TypeScript, has zero dependencies, and is extremely tree-shakable, meaning you only include what you use.
-You can think of it like [FFmpeg](https://ffmpeg.org/), but built for the web.
+You can think of it kind of like [FFmpeg](https://ffmpeg.org/), but built for the web's needs.

 ## Features